2024 Discovery Award winners

 Banting – CANSSI Ontario Discovery Award in Biostatistics

-Prior to beginning his PhD, Dr. Slater held industry positions as a biostatistical analyst at the Institute for Clinical and Evaluative Sciences, and analytics lead at Cytel (formerly Lighthouse Outcomes).
+Before starting his PhD, Dr. Slater worked as a biostatistical analyst at the Institute for Clinical and Evaluative Sciences, and analytics lead at Cytel (formerly Lighthouse Outcomes).
 Just before completing his PhD in March 2023 at the University of Toronto, he already started as a tenure-track assistant professor at the University of Guelph.
-Presently, Dr. Slater’s research focuses on modelling underreported infectious diseases at both the individual and population levels, and estimating disease prevalence even with minimal available data.
-In addition to his extensive industry and research experience, Dr. Slater is passionate about training the next generation of statisticians in Bayesian statistics, time series, and geospatial analysis.
+Dr. Slater’s research focuses on modelling underreported infectious diseases like hepatitis C (HCV) at both the individual and population levels, and estimating how common these diseases are even with minimal data.
+He is also dedicated to teaching future statisticians about Bayesian statistics, time series, and geospatial analysis.

-Hepatitis C virus (HCV) spreads through activities like injection drug use and sexual intercourse, yet tracking those activities is difficult.
-Therefore, scientists often use computer simulations called agent-based models (ABMs) to understand HCV risk factors and estimate how widespread the disease is.
-However, these simulations are extremely time-consuming, so researchers have started using faster methods called statistical emulators, which are not fully understood yet.
-Dr. Slater’s project aims to create better statistical emulators that can account for even undiagnosed HCV cases.
-In the future, they will apply these new methods to individual-level HCV data and obtain a complete picture of HCV risk factors and infection rates in Ontario.
+Hepatitis C spreads through activities like injection drug use and sexual intercourse, but tracking these activities is difficult.
+Scientists use computer simulations called agent-based models (ABMs) to understand HCV risk factors and estimate how widespread the disease is.
+However, these simulations are time-consuming, so researchers use faster methods called statistical emulators, which are not yet fully understood.
+Dr. Slater’s project aims to create better statistical emulators that can also account for undiagnosed HCV cases.
+In the future, these new methods will be applied to individual-level HCV data to get a complete picture of HCV risk factors and infection rates in Ontario.

 From left to right: Chung Yan Fong (Masters of Data Science Graduate), Gagan Umesha (Undergraduate researcher), Justin Slater, Vinay Joshy (Undergraduate researcher), Ege Durla (Undergraduate researcher).